 Back in 2010 question „Can User Experience be designed?” became strangely popular.
-User Experience field, which really had just started to grow worldwide, needed to face fierce attack on its heart, or ekhm…rather name.
+User Experience field, which really had just started to grow worldwide, needed to face a fierce attack on its heart or ekhm…rather name.
 Two years passed quickly and the question keeps coming back like a creepy, unwelcomed, boomerang.
 Every couple of weeks someone asks me if experience can be designed and I almost want to scream „Yes!
-Yes it can!”.
+Yes, it can!”.

 Hold on.
 Here’s a classic list of articles.
 Have fun:

 - Can Experience be Designed?

 - “Can experience be designed?”
 Yes.
 No. Wait, yes.
 But